IBM/knative101-eventing/step2/README.md

 ## 2. Create a heartbeats event source

-Now we will create a heartbeats event source which will produce events at the specified interval.
+Now you create a heartbeats event source which produces events at the specified interval.

-Create a file named as `heartbeats.yaml` copying below content into it, which is the configuration of a heartbeats event source:
+Create a file named as `heartbeats.yaml` and copy the following content into it, which is the configuration of a heartbeats event source:

 ```code
 apiVersion: sources.eventing.knative.dev/v1alpha1